 Notes

-- To preserve freshness, store the cookies at room temperature in an airtight container for up to 2 weeks.
+- Storage: To preserve freshness, store the cookies at room temperature in an airtight container for up to 2 weeks.

-- For an easy gluten-free option, sub the all-purpose flour with your preferred gluten-free flour.
+- Gluten-Free: For an easy gluten-free option, sub the all-purpose flour with your preferred gluten-free flour.
 I recommend Bob’s Red Mill 1-to-1 Gluten Free Baking Flour.

-- Why am I using two types of sugar?
+- Sugar: Why am I using two types of sugar?
 The addition of brown sugar helps the cookies ‘relax’ as they are baking, encourages the crispiness on the edges and adds a great caramel undertone.
 It’s completely optional but I do highly recommend it if you’ve never used both in your drop cookies.

-- Nutrition information is provided as a guide only and is based on the actual ingredients that I used to create this recipe.
+- Nutrition: Nutrition information is provided as a guide only and is based on the actual ingredients that I used to create this recipe.